yahoo/elide/elide-standalone/README.md

          }'
   ```

-Here are the respective repsonses:
+Here are the respective responses:

 #### JSON-API
   ```json